fix ave/histo command

 The atom attribute values (x,y,z,vx,vy,vz,fx,fy,fz) are self-explanatory.
 Note that other atom attributes can be used as inputs to this fix by using the compute property/atom command and then specifying an input value from that compute.

-If a value begins with "c_", a compute ID must follow which has been previously defined in the input script.
+If a value begins with “c_”, a compute ID must follow which has been previously defined in the input script.
 If mode = scalar, then if no bracketed term is appended, the global scalar calculated by the compute is used.
 If a bracketed term is appended, the Ith element of the global vector calculated by the compute is used.
 If mode = vector, then if no bracketed term is appended, the global or per-atom or local vector calculated by the compute is used.
-Or if the compute calculates an array, all of the columns of the array are used as if they had been specified as individual vectors (see description above).
 If a bracketed term is appended, the Ith column of the global or per-atom or local array calculated by the compute is used.
+See the discussion above for how I can be specified with a wildcard asterisk to effectively specify multiple values.

 Note that there is a compute reduce command which can sum per-atom quantities into a global scalar or vector which can thus be accessed by fix ave/histo.
 Or it can be a compute defined not in your input script, but by thermodynamic output or other fixes such as fix nvt or fix temp/rescale.
 See the doc pages for these commands which give the IDs of these computes.
 Users can also write code for their own compute styles and add them to LAMMPS.

-If a value begins with "f_", a fix ID must follow which has been previously defined in the input script.
+If a value begins with “f_”, a fix ID must follow which has been previously defined in the input script.
 If mode = scalar, then if no bracketed term is appended, the global scalar calculated by the fix is used.
 If a bracketed term is appended, the Ith element of the global vector calculated by the fix is used.
 If mode = vector, then if no bracketed term is appended, the global or per-atom or local vector calculated by the fix is used.
-Or if the fix calculates an array, all of the columns of the array are used as if they had been specified as individual vectors (see description above).
 If a bracketed term is appended, the Ith column of the global or per-atom or local array calculated by the fix is used.
+See the discussion above for how I can be specified with a wildcard asterisk to effectively specify multiple values.

 Note that some fixes only produce their values on certain timesteps, which must be compatible with Nevery, else an error will result.
 Users can also write code for their own fix styles and add them to LAMMPS.